 - An active endoscopy program – a must in the training of the modern surgeon.

 - A Level 1 Trauma Center with more than 500 trauma admissions per year at HonorHealth John C. Lincoln Medical Center.
 The trauma center gives you experience with a variety of emergency procedures/operations as well as critical care management.
 The hospital's 22-bed surgical ICU offers an invaluable education in the treatment of very sick patients.

 - Training at HonorHealth medical centers and affiliate hospitals: John C. Lincoln Medical Center and Deer Valley Medical Center, each with diverse patient populations.
 Other opportunities for training may include Scottsdale Thompson Peak Medical Center, Scottsdale Shea Medical Center, Maricopa Integrated Health Systems (burn), and Phoenix Children's Hospital (pediatric surgery), Mayo Clinic Arizona (transplant).

 - Fundamentals of Laparoscopic Skills and Skills Lab: Two hours a week have been set aside for you to attend either Skills Lab.
 Attending surgeons educate you on proper surgical technique each week.

 - Instruction in surgical techniques starts in the intern year, when you're taught laparoscopic fundamentals in an all-access skills laboratory containing laparoscopic, bronchoscopy and colonoscopy virtual simulators.

 - Protected education time and conferences.
-To provide a well-rounded program of hands-on and educational experience, you'll have protected education time every week, morbidity and mortality weekly meetings followed by an alternating journal club, as well as educational lectures followed by a didactic lecture series.
+To provide a well-rounded program of hands-on and educational experience, you'll have protected education time every week, basic science pathophysiology lecture series, didactic lectures, morbidity and mortality weekly meetings, as well as monthly Grand Rounds and Journal Club.